-- 99 Nor, in the applicant's submission, did the 1982 agreement affect competition and trade between Member States in any other way.
-Parallel importers were perfectly well informed of the sources of supply existing in the various Community countries and made common purchases from distributors charging the most advantageous prices for each line of products.
-That is confirmed by the fact that IMF obtained certain products from Accinauto on behalf of Calbrook Cars Ltd, while the latter obtained other products on better terms in the Netherlands and Germany.
-Moreover, the supply and demand situation cannot be viewed statically.
-In the applicant's submission, it was constantly undergoing corrections, which parallel importers took into account when deciding to place an order with a distributor. - 100 The Commission replies that the documents discovered at BASF's premises disclose the price differences found in the contested decision, and that those differences were capable of encouraging parallel exports from Belgium to the United Kingdom.
-In any event, the applicant has itself acknowledged in its application that the differences between the prices charged in the United Kingdom and those charged in the other Member States were one of the causes of the parallel imports. - 101 The Commission submits that it has demonstrated that the agreement in question was capable of having an appreciable effect on intra-Community trade, and points out that it is not required to prove that trade between Member States was in fact so affected (Case 19/77 Miller v Commission [1978] ECR 131, paragraph 15).
-It emphasises that it carried out the necessary investigations and in the contested decision presented its findings concerning the market position of the undertakings concerned, the size of their production and exports and their pricing policy.
+128 Furthermore, the Commission failed to take account of the fact that, besides Accinauto, distributors in other Member States might serve as a source of supply for parallel imports into the United Kingdom.
+According to the current knowledge of the applicant, a large number of undertakings besides Accinauto sold Glasurit products for importation into the United Kingdom during the period in question.
+The parallel importers were perfectly well informed as to the respective sources of supply in the various countries of the Community and carried out common purchases with distributors charging the most advantageous prices for each line of products.
+That is confirmed by the fact that IMF obtained certain products on behalf of Calbrook Cars Ltd from Accinauto, whereas Calbrook obtained other products on better terms in the Netherlands and Germany.

+- 129 According to the applicant, the quantities exported by Accinauto constituted only a fraction of the total volume of parallel imports of dual-ingredient Glasurit products into the United Kingdom, representing at most 1% of sales of those products on the British market.
+The applicant therefore challenges the Commission's conclusion that the agreement complained of produced an appreciable effect on trade between Member States. - 130 The Commission replies that the documents discovered at BASF's premises show the price differences noted in the contested decision and that those differences were likely to encourage parallel imports from Belgium to the United Kingdom.
+It is not established that BASF C & I granted the considerable discounts alleged by the applicant, reducing the actual differences between the net selling prices of Glasurit products of lines 21 and 54.
+If such discounts had indeed averaged 50%, they would have been far higher than discounts granted in the other contract territories.
+In any event, the applicant itself admits in its application that the differences between prices charged in the United Kingdom and those in other Member States were one of the causes of the parallel imports. - 131 The Commission contends that it has demonstrated that the agreement in question was likely to have an appreciable effect on intra-Community trade, and points out that it is not required to prove that such an effect on trade between Member States actually occurred (Case 19/77 Miller v Commission [1978] ECR 131, paragraph 15).
+It emphasises that it carried out the necessary investigations and presented in the contested decision its findings concerning the market position of the undertakings concerned, the size of their production and exports and their pricing policy.